What Is Software Project Management? (Ultimate Guide)

 - Backend software developer: designs and manages the databases, web services, and APIs

-- Frontend software developer: crafts the graphical user interface of your websites or web applications
+- Frontend software developer: crafts the graphical user interface of your websites or web applications.
+The frontend developer builds the part that users actually see and interact with.

 - Tester: ensures that the developed software applications adhere to the scope of work document and company guidelines